AdamJochna/ObjectDetectionPipeline/README.md

 # Repository contains files used to get 31st place in
 # [Google Open Images 2019 - Object Detection competition (click)](https://www.kaggle.com/c/open-images-2019-object-detection/leaderboard)

+# Code contained in this pipeline comes from lot of diffrent sources, many from other github repos forks.

 First of all I want to thank Google for hosting this competition.
 It was great fun to compete with other kagglers and push myself to the limit.
 Let me first describe how I worked out my solution.
 Three months ago I didn’t have much experience with kaggle, besides basic things